ioryn/crna/src/content/blog/mentorship-program.md

 image: /assets/images/upload/blog1.png
 imageAlt: Mentorship and Collaboration
 ---
 If you’re interested in thinking together with others and being either a mentor or a mentee, please fill out [this form. ](https://forms.gle/81hYoXhkT4gCXTur5)We’ll pair you to collaborate and advance your practice throughout the 2024-2025 year.
-We’ll start with a Meet and Greet event in early September, where you’ll meet your match and discuss the details of your mentoring relationship, including meeting times and locations.
-Interested participants will receive an email with more information about the date and time of the Meet and Greet.
+We’ll start with a Meet and Greet event on September 12, where you’ll meet your match and discuss the details of your mentoring relationship, including meeting times and locations.
+Interested participants will receive an email with more information about the Thinking Together Meet and Greet.